 This is a question all antiques dealers should ask themselves: Do you have products looking for a market, or do you look for products that fit your market?

-But today's market is unlike anything that's been seen in the past.
+Today's market is unlike anything that's been seen in the past.
 Both competition and product supply are at unheard-of levels.
-Ten years ago, in my first column for Antique Trader, I addressed the new market reality:
+More than 10 years ago, in my first column for Antique Trader, I addressed the new market reality:

 A generation ago, the bulk of antiques and collectibles were housed in antique stores.
 Not anymore; antiques sales have moved from bricks-and-mortar to yards, homes, and (for online sellers) desktops.
 Everyone sells antiques and vintage; marketplaces have exploded.
 Live auctions, online auctions and ecommerce, estate sales, yard sales, flea markets, and consignment shops are ubiquitous.
-A 2013 infographic published by Yardsales.net https://yardsales.net/ shares some startling statistics (estimated weekly U.S. numbers):
+An infographic published by Yardsales.net illustrates just how competitive the market is each week in the U.S.